package-url/purl-spec/README.rst

 Known `qualifiers` key/value pairs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note: Do not abuse of `qualifiers`: it can be tempting to use many qualifier
+Note: Do not abuse `qualifiers`: it can be tempting to use many qualifier
 keys but their usage should be limited to the bare minimum for proper package
 identification to ensure that a `purl` stays compact and readable in most cases.